microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 ## About

 This project is the Microsoft Energy Data Services (MEDS) Power BI connector.
-The connector is used to query data from your MEDS instance and display it in Power BI reports.
+The connector is used to query data from a MEDS instance and display it in Power BI reports.

 ## Development Machine Setup

 You will need Visual Studio 2019 and the Power Query SDK to compile the project.

 1. Install Visual Studio 2019
-1. Install the Power Query SDK from the Visual Studio Marketplace
+1. Install the [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK) from the Visual Studio Marketplace

 ## Testing the Connector
 To test the connector you must configure your MEDS instance, and connector first.